Production Years: 1899-1901

 A single cylinder De Dion Bouton engine is positioned on the front axle.
 A clutch pedal, a two speed gear box and brakes on the rear axle were completing the automobile.
 The front axle pivots with the engine.
 Of the 400 or 500 cars that were made, very few remain.

 Frank Jay Gould, a millionaire at the turn of the century, built the casinos of Bagnoles de l’Orne and of Coutances, one hotel at Juan les Pins and the Race track of Longchamp.
-We believe that the car in the photo is our car, and that the little girl and boy seen in the Victoria Combination are the grand children of Frank Jay Gould (the children of Georges Gould).

 Follow us on social media